 Enrollment in online MBA programs is on the rise, as it has been over the past several years.
-In general, getting your education online is becoming increasingly more common as schools across the country continue to add a number of online degree options to their repertoire.
+In general, getting your education online is becoming increasingly more common as schools across the country continue to add a number of online degree programs to their repertoire.
 Additionally, schools with a purely online platform, i.e. no campus at all, are becoming more prevalent and accepted as accredited institutions of higher education.

-Earning an MBA online is quite similar to earning a degree in a more traditional setting, through a brick and mortar school.
+Earning an MBA online is quite similar to earning a degree in a more traditional setting, through a brick and mortar business school.
 To apply, you must have already earned your bachelor’s degree from an accredited institution, and your GPA must meet the minimum standards of the school you are planning to attend.
 In many cases, GPA requirements for a master’s program fall somewhere around a 3.0.

 Program duration varies from school to school, as program requirements may differ.
 In general, MBA programs are usually designed to be completed in two years.
-That being said, online MBA students may find that they are able to earn their degree in less time than those enrolled in an on-campus program, as online schools offer flexibility in how many courses they offer at a given time and allow students to access coursework at any time of day.
+That being said, online MBA students may find that they are able to earn their online degree in less time than those enrolled in an on-campus program, as online schools offer flexibility in how many courses they offer at a given time and allow students to access coursework at any time of day.
 Online schools also frequently offer part-time options if that fits students’ schedules more suitably.
 Typically, online colleges are also less expensive that their brick and mortar counterparts.
 Firstly, tuition costs are often lower for a variety of reasons.
-For instance, some schools with a traditionally on-campus format may still charge an in-state vs. out-of-state tuition differential, but with purely online schools, this is not an issue.
+For instance, some schools with a traditionally on-campus format may still charge an in-state vs. out-of-state tuition differential, but with purely online business schools, this is not an issue.
 Online programs typically also offer savings on textbooks and potential housing fees.

 Job Outlook for MBA Graduates